Dispersion on the Complete Graph: Introduction

-We briefly comment on the main ideas required to prove the bounds on the dispersion time that we stated in Theorems \ref{mainthm} and \ref{mainthm2}.
+We briefly comment on the main ideas required to prove the bounds on the dispersion time in Theorems \ref{mainthm} and \ref{mainthm2}.
 We start by discussing the upper tail.
-In the main argument we first use drift analysis~\cite{L20}, which relies on the behaviour of the one-step expected change $\mathbb{E}[U_{t+1}-U_t \mid U_t]$ (usually called the \textit{drift} of the underlying process), to considerably reduce the number of unhappy particles.
-Once $U_t$ is sufficiently small, we relate it to a different process that is easier to analyse, which we call the \emph{binomial process}.
+In the main argument we first use drift analysis~\cite{KK19} that relies on the behaviour of $\mathbb{E}[U_{t+1}-U_t \mid U_t]$ to considerably reduce the number of unhappy particles.
+Once $U_t$ is sufficiently small we relate it to a different process that is easier to analyse, which we call the \emph{binomial process} (not to be confused with the homonymous process from probability theory!).
 The binomial process is defined by $B_0 = U_{t_0}$ for some $t_0\in\mathbb{N}$ and recursively by setting $B_{t+1}=2\,\text{Bin}(B_{t},M/n)$, $t \in \mathbb{N}_0$.
-It is not very hard to establish that $B_{t}$ provides an upper bound for $U_{t_0+t}$, as the probability that an unhappy particle lands on the same vertex as any other particle is at most~$M/n$, and in that case we account for two unhappy particles; see Section~\ref{couplingfacts} for the precise statements.
-Observe that the binomial process has a clear interpretation in terms of branching processes: indeed, it is equivalent to $B_0$ independent copies of a Galton-Watson branching process that have no offspring with probability $1-M/n$ and two offspring with probability $M/n$.
+It is not very hard to establish that~$B_{t}$ provides an upper bound for $U_{t_0+t}$, as the probability that an unhappy particle moves to the same vertex as some other particle is at most~$M/n$, and in that case we account for two unhappy particles; see Section~\ref{couplingfacts} for the precise statements.
+Observe that the binomial process has a clear interpretation in terms of branching processes: it is equivalent to $B_0$ independent copies of a Galton-Watson branching process that have no offspring with probability $1-M/n$ and two offspring with probability $M/n$.
 By establishing an upper bound on the number of generations of each of these branching process trees, we then obtain the desired bounds for~$U_{t_0+t}$ for all $t\in\mathbb{N}$.
 See Section~\ref{sec:uppertail} for the details.